CxAalto/gtfs_data_pipeline/extracts/README.md

 ### Contents

+#### Main

+- `create_multiple_extracts.py`:
+    The main script used for importing and deploying a city to transportnetworks.cs.aalto.fi

 #### Core
 - `extract_pipeline.py`:
-    Code for steering the whole import pipeline.
+    Code for steering the import pipeline for one city.
 - `feed_manager.py`:
     Code for checking the availability of the feeds.
 - `read_to_publish_csv.py`: